Famous People Born or Celebrated in February

 President Lincoln was a fan of reading and so are most good writers.

-HubPages has recently recognized new writers on the site through the popular vote that awarded the Rising Star Accolade.
-You may be interested in reading some of their writings.
+HubPages previously recognized new writers on the site through the popular vote that awarded the Rising Star Accolade.
+You may be interested in reading some of their writings, although the accolade is no longer awarded on the site.

 - My Hubscore is 1 -- I've written great articles, made money, and have many followers.
 But I have a hubscore of 1!
 Here's how it happened and how you can avoid it.